 You can see a time-lapse video of the buildings being built here, and you can read more about the project in MORE menu at the top right of this page.
 When you click on the Book Now button below you can book, pay and download the equipment list, and look at the FAQs

-In 2019 we will run two camps from Sunday 28th July to Friday 2nd August, and Sunday 4th to Friday 9th August.
-The cost is £800 per cabin, which can accommodate 6, so thats just over £130 per person for a full week of wonderful activities and food.
+We will announce dates for 2021 in August, please get in touch if you are interested.
+Camps run Sunday to Friday, 5pm to 5pm.
+The cost is £900 per cabin, which can accommodate 6, so thats just £150 per person for a full week of wonderful activities and food.

 Thanks again for the Family hol, it came at just the right time for us, it was really refreshing to be in such an environment with like-minded folk.
 We have been inspired to make changes to how we live and eat and hope to start keeping chickens/ducks.” – Family camp visitor 2018.